x0techdad/minecraft-vending-machine/README.md

         <p align="center">
           <img src="./_img/mvm_deploy_server_success.png" width=500>
         </p>

-      * You should see similar output confirming server settings and port 19132 listening

       * View the details of your service's public ingress interface (Load balancer).
 Look for `LoadBalancer Ingress`; the Public IP listed is the IP that that you will provide to your clients.